lam1607/FlowarePopover/README.md

 - **closesWhenPopoverResignsKey** : Close the popover automatically when resigned
 - **closesWhenApplicationBecomesInactive** : Close the popover automatically when the application becomes inactive
 - **closesWhenApplicationResizes** : Close the popover automatically when the application resizes
+- **closesAfterTimeInterval** : Close the popover automatically after some time intervals
 - **isMovable** : Make the popover draggable
 - **isDetachable** : Make the popover draggable and detachable